 about

-In a past life, I conducted my PhD research in evolutionary & computational biology at the Sudmant Lab at UC Berkeley.
-There, I worked on everything from the genomics of viral immunity to leveraging pangenomic graphs for discovering rare mutations.
-Some projects:
+In a past life, I completed my PhD in evolutionary & computational biology at the Sudmant Lab at UC Berkeley.
+There, I studied the evolution of aging and worked on methods to study ultra-low frequency mutations.

 • Small molecule drug discovery for diseases of protein misfolding and dysfunction